Fawlty Towers: Home media

 Fawlty Towers was originally released by BBC Video in 1984, with three episodes on each of four tapes.
 Each was edited with the credits from all three episodes put at the end of the tape.
 A LaserDisc containing all episodes spliced together as a continuous episode was released in the US on 23 June 1993.
 It was re-released in 1994, unedited but digitally remastered.
 It also was re-released in 1997 with a special interview with Cleese.
 Fawlty Towers – The Complete Series was released on DVD on 16 October 2001, available in regions 1, 2 and 4.
 A "Collector's Edition" is available in region 2.

-The original DVD contained a slightly edited version of "The Kipper and the Corpse", in which Basil's line "Is it your legs?" (said to Mr Lehman when asking why he wants breakfast in bed) is missing.
+The original DVD contained a slightly edited version of "The Kipper and the Corpse", in which Basil's line "Is it your legs?" (said to Mr Leeman when asking why he wants breakfast in bed) is missing.
 This line was restored in subsequent remasters.

 Series one was released on UMD Video for PSP.
 In July 2009, BBC America announced a DVD reissue, released on 20 October 2009.
 Titled Fawlty Towers Remastered: Special Edition, contains commentary by Cleese on every episode as well as remastered video and audio.
-All episodes have been made available for digital purchase on platforms such as Amazon Prime Video and iTunes in the U.K. In 2021, all episodes were made available on the BBC iPlayer.
+All episodes have been made available for digital purchase on platforms such as Amazon Prime Video and iTunes in the UK.
+In 2021, all episodes were made available on the BBC iPlayer.

-In 2020, John Cleese criticised the BBC when the episode "The Germans" was removed from the streaming platform belonging to UKTV due to "offensive language" used by the character of the Major; the channel, a BBC subsidiary, said it at the time it planned to reinstate the episodes with content advisory messages.
+In 2020, John Cleese criticised the BBC when the episode "The Germans" was removed from the streaming platform belonging to UKTV due to "offensive language" used by the character of the Major; the channel, a BBC subsidiary, said at the time that it planned to reinstate the episodes with content advisory messages.
 The BBC has also aired cut versions of the episode on broadcast television during reruns in some instances in 2013 and 2021, in part citing UK airtime watershed regulations.